Gtsui091/seaaroundus/README.md

 $ brew install gdal
 ```

-*Now we can install the seaaroundus package from GitHub:*
+*Now we can install the seaaroundus package from GitHub in R:*
 ```R
 install.packages("devtools")
 devtools::install_github("SeaAroundUs/rseaaroundus")